prosac/flutter_pan_and_zoom_canvas/README.md

 # Flutter pan and zoom canvas

-An experiement to build a canvas with items on it that is panable and zoomable using flutter.
+An experiement to build a canvas with connected items on it that is pan-able and zoom-able using flutter.